infinum/eightshift-docs/website/blog/2024-03-07-using-inner-blocks.md

 			<InnerBlocks
 				allowedBlocks={(typeof cardTwoColumnAllowedBlocks === 'undefined') || cardTwoColumnAllowedBlocks}
 				orientation='vertical'
-				renderAppender={() => <BlockInserter clientId={clientId} hasLabel additionalClasses='es-mb-6' />}
+				renderAppender={() => <BlockInserter clientId={clientId} />}
 			/>
 		</div>
 	);
 };
 ```

-The `InnerBlocks` element is the default one from the Gutenberg editor.
-In order to limit the allowed blocks, we need to pass the attribute that contains the list of allowed inner blocks.
-The `orientation` prop determines if the inner blocks will be displayed horizontally or vertically in the editor.
+The `InnerBlocks` component comes from Gutenberg.
+In order to limit the allowed blocks, we need to pass the the list of allowed inner blocks to the `allowedBlocks` attribute.
+If your inner blocks should be laid out horizontally in the editor, instead of vertically, you can pass `orientation='horizontal'`.

-For the `renderAppender` prop, a custom `BlockInserter` element is used.
-This is a replacement for the default Gutenberg inserter, whose styling can vary between WP versions.
+`renderAppender` prop allows passing a custom block insert button.
+Due to relatively frequent changes in Gutenberg, a custom `BlockInserter` element is available in Frontend libs as a replacement, and can be passed to `InnerBlocks`.

 Finally, to render the inner blocks in PHP, you need to add the following: